aethercycle/aethercycle-protocol/README.md

 - **AECStakingNFT**: Permissionless NFT staking contract.
 Anyone can stake NFTs to earn base rewards (with automatic decay) and bonus rewards from the perpetual engine.
 - **AECStakingToken**: Tiered token staking contract with dual reward system (base + bonus).
 Features mathematical sustainability and permissionless design.
+- **AECStakingLP**: LP token staking contract with tier-based rewards and engine integration.
+Supports liquidity provider incentives and decay mechanism.
-- Rewards are distributed fairly per NFT/token.
+- Rewards are distributed fairly per NFT/token/LP.
 Stakers can claim rewards or unstake at any time—no lockups, no penalties.
 - The decay mechanism ensures sustainable, non-inflationary rewards.

 ## 🏛️ Core Contracts